senecajs/senecajs.org/src/pages/get-started/index.md

 Plugins often need to do some initialization work — such as connecting to a database.
 You don't do this work in the body of the plugin definition function.
 The definition function is synchronous by design, because all it does is _define_ the plugin.
 In fact, you should not call `seneca.act` at all in the plugin definition, just `seneca.add`.

 To initailize a plugin, you add a special action pattern: `init:`<plugin-name>.
 This action pattern is called in sequence for each plugin serially.
 The init function _must_ call its `respond` callback without errors.
 If plugin initialization fails, then Seneca will exit the Node.js process.
-You want your microservics to fail-fast (and scream loudly) when there's a problem.
+You want your microservices to fail-fast (and scream loudly) when there's a problem.
 All plugins must complete initialization before any actions are executed.

 To demonstrate initialization, let's add simplistic custom logging to the _math_ plugin.
 When the plugin starts, it opens a log file, and writes a log of all operations to the file.
 The file needs to open successfully and be writable.
 If this fails, the microservice should fail.